6 Key Metrics to Audit the Performance of E-commerce Stores

 Measuring the performance is as important as optimizing the e-commerce store to increase conversion.
 Measuring the performance will help you to find the effectiveness of your strategies, and plan for the future.
-Through various analytic tools you can get valuable insight about your e-commerce store.
+Through various analytic tools, you can get valuable insight into your e-commerce store.

 To frame effective strategies you need to keep track of some key metrics, the values of these metrics will help you to measure the performance of your e-commerce store.
 Here are 6 key metrics to keep track of:

 It is important to know if the store is creating enough profit, to find the actual profit you will have to reduce all the expenses from the revenue.
-You have to make sure that store is generating profit as well as revenue, because you will need profit for future expansions.
+You have to make sure that the store is generating profit as well as revenue because you will need a profit for future expansions.

 Understanding visitor statistics such as where the traffic is coming from.
 Are the social media pages driving in traffic?
 How long are the visitors staying on the site, what is the bounce rate?
 Keeping track of unique visitor numbers will help find who is a returning visitor and who is a new visitor with new lead potential.

-If you are getting more traffic and less sales, it means that visitors are leaving without making purchases.
-You can track the rate of cart abandonment with help of analytics tool and find why the visitors are abandoning the cart.
-One of the solution to reduce this is to send a personalized email reminding the users that they have left this product in their cart, you can even provide some offers on those products to encourage the user and make them purchase it.
-Read one such case study on how an ecommerce site improved its sale by 20%.
+If you are getting more traffic and fewer sales, it means that visitors are leaving without making purchases.
+You can track the rate of cart abandonment with help of an analytics tool and find why the visitors are abandoning the cart.
+One of the solutions to reduce this is to send a personalized email reminding the users that they have left this product in their cart, you can even provide some offers on those products to encourage the user and make them purchase it.
+Read one such case study on how an eCommerce site improved its sale by 20%.

 Keeping track of these key metrics will help to find the effectiveness of the e-commerce store.
-With this you can also evaluate the success of various strategies that you have in place to boost the performance.
-These data that you have got from the audit will also help to frame future strategies.
+With this, you can also evaluate the success of various strategies that you have in place to boost the performance.
+The data that you have got from the audit will also help to frame future strategies.

 Looking to improve the performance of your ecommerce site?
 Get in touch with us, for a solution that solves your particular dilemma.